PyxelM/alucinara/content/lore/sarvara/sarvaran-instruments.md

 ### Bowed Bakharra
 The Bowed Bakharra was played with a bow made of Dhajarh wood and Snoutgoat tail hair, known as a Djenna[^4].
 It often appeared as part of an ensemble, and would go on to become a staple in Stonechild Imperial orchestral music.
 ## Bakhalamu
-The Bakhalamu, part of the Bakharra family, is a similar stringed instrument.
+The Bakhalamu[^5], part of the Bakharra family, is a similar stringed instrument.
 However, this instrument does not have courses and is made up of 3 strings, as shown in the instrument's meaning in the Sarvaran language.

 The Bakhalamu was generally used as a treble instrument, to perform the main melody of a song or hymn overtop a backdrop of Bakharranith, Kuyudranith, and Danaikith.
 ## Danaika